Alpha and Omega (film series): Alpha and Omega 7: The Big Fureeze (2016)

-Claudette, Runt, and Stinky embark on a journey to rescue their parents from bears when they get lost on a hunting trip during an especially harsh winter.
+Claudette and Runt embark on a journey to rescue their parents from bears when they get lost on a hunting trip during an especially harsh winter.
 At the same time, they are pursued by vengeful rogue wolves led by King from the second film.
-Eventually, they reunite with their parents, evaded the bears, and defeated the rogue wolves.
+Eventually, they reunite with their parents, evade the bears, and defeat the rogue wolves.

 Alpha and Omega 8: Journey to Bear Kingdom (2017)

-Queen Bear and Princess Canue come to visit the forest, and it's up to Kate, Humphrey, and the pups to protect them from a devious effort to take over their kingdom by two rival bears, Strom and Claws, that have teamed up with the Rogue Pack led by King Rogue and attempt to overthrow King Bear and the royal bear family.
+Queen Bear and Princess Canue come to visit the forest, and it's up to Kate, Humphrey, and the pups to protect them from a devious effort to take over their kingdom by two rival bears, Strom and Claw, that have teamed up with the Rogue Pack led by King Rogue and attempt to overthrow King Bear and the royal bear family.
 However, they are eventually defeated by the bears and the wolves working together to fend off the rogue pack and the traitorous bears.